 5 Elements of the Ideal Membership Software Upgrade

-You can’t put it off any longer; It’s time to upgrade your membership software.
+You can’t put it off any longer; it’s time for a membership software upgrade.
 You knew this day would come.

 You planned for it to ensure everything would go smoothly.
-During the software selection process you asked great questions about upgradability, assessed the technical capabilities of the platform, and during the implementation made sure to only configure the software to remain on the upgrade path.
-Even with all that preparation, you’re still filled with apprehension about the pending upgrade.
+During the software selection process, you asked great questions about upgradability, assessed the technical capabilities of the platform, and during the implementation, you made sure to only configure the software to remain on the upgrade path.
+Even with all that preparation, you’re still filled with apprehension about the pending membership software upgrade.

 That’s because software upgrades are the IT equivalent of going to the dentist (sorry ADA!).
 Everyone knows it’s important—and it’s never as bad as we perceive—but still, we put it off months (or years) at a time.
 Upgrades frequently get moved to the back-burner in favor of more complex, less significant, and strategically unimportant projects.
 The reason for this deprioritization is because membership management system upgrades, much like United Airlines, suffer from a terrible PR problem.

 Several months ago, I wrote about why it’s time to stop to stop being so scared of software upgrades; however, that post failed to provide a recipe for success.
 This blog covers HOW to have a successful membership management system upgrade with five simple tips.

 Discover how your organization can create a seamless membership software upgrade by downloading our Ultimate Guide to Implementing Membership Software.